Data-driven engineering and construction

 At the other end there is the beginning of the design process, which is always the starting point.

-When the all design takes place in a single centralised database, all teams have up-to-date information on the progress, and all necessary data at hand.
-When change management and documentation are added to this well-managed process, the duration of the project will be reduced significantly.
+When all design takes place in a single centralised database, all teams have up-to-date information on the progress, and all necessary data at hand.
+When change management and documentation are added to this well-managed process, the duration of the project is reduced significantly.

 Data is similar to oil – what happens to it when it is being processed?